Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies

 \subsection{Interference Alleviation for Irregular Network Topology}

-Due to the limited spectrum resources, some systems and beams of the MCN have to be frequency-multiplexed and the interference model is complicated.
-The traditional methods often deal with the inter-system interference and intra-system interference independently.
-However, the maritime communication network presents an irregular topology structure, and the coupling between the systems and the intra-system interference is stronger \cite{p1007}--\cite{p1009}.
-To solve this problem, it is envisioned to comprehensively schedule the beam resources between the satellite and the terrestrial network, study the optimal beam design method, and suppress inter-beam interference.
-At the same time, in order to reduce the complexity, the centralized processing is converted to distributed processing, based on the probability map model and message passing algorithms to explore low-complex multi-user joint precoding techniques.
-In \cite{p707}, the authors investigated the impacts of diffracted waves from the structures of a ship on the received signal levels for aiming and neighboring satellites in maritime satellite communications, and found a relationship between the clearance angles and interferences.
-In \cite{p720}, the authors focused on the interference between the mobile satellite service and the fixed service in a maritime environment in the Ku band, and analyzed some important parameters, such as the mobile earth station's transmit power, antenna gain, speed, and the propagation environment.
-More recently, the authors in \cite{p1006} and \cite{p6011} analyzed the co-channel interference from maritime mobile earth station to 5G mobile service, and suggested that a separate distance should be set to guarantee the quality of service (QoS) for 5G outdoor environments.
+Due to the limited spectrum resources, some systems and beams of the MCN have to be frequency-multiplexed, and the interference model is complicated.
+Traditional methods often deal with the inter-system interference and intra-system interference independently.
+However, the MCN often has an irregular topology, and its coupling between the systems and the intra-system interference is very strong \cite{p1007}--\cite{p1009}.
+To solve this problem, one can either schedule the beam resources between the satellite and the terrestrial network, study the optimal beam design method, or suppress inter-beam interference.
+In \cite{p10090725}, an antenna selection algorithm was proposed for hierarchical maritime radio networks towards better coverage and cost-effectiveness.
+In \cite{p707}, the authors investigated the impact of diffracted waves from the structures of a ship on the received signal levels and found a relationship between the clearance angles and interference.
+In \cite{p720}, the authors focused on the interference between the mobile satellite service and the fixed service in a maritime environment in the Ku band, and analysed the mobile earth station's transmit power, antenna gain, speed, and the propagation environment.
+More recently, the authors in \cite{p1006} and \cite{p6011} analysed the co-channel interference from maritime mobile earth station to 5G mobile service and suggested that a separation distance should be set to guarantee the QoS for 5G outdoor environments.